Sahiwal Punjab, Pakistan Travel Guide

 Homosexuality is illegal in Pakistan and is not openly discussed or accepted.
 Public displays of same-sex affection are not tolerated.

-Infrastructure for travelers with mobility challenges is limited in Sahiwal.
+Infrastructure for travelers with mobility challenges is not widely available in Sahiwal.

-Specific public services for travelers with visual or hearing impairments are not widely available.
+Specific public assistance for visually impaired travelers or hearing impairments are not widely available.

-Always carry identification, like a photocopy of your passport and visa, and keep your embassy's contact information readily accessible.
+Always carry identification, like a photocopy a copy of your passport and entry permit, and keep your embassy's contact information readily accessible.